 Sedum nevii A. Gray

-Sedum nevii is a perennial, succulent herb, forming a ground-hugging network of stems bearing rosettes of evergreen leaves at the ends of the stems.
+Sedum nevii is a succulent perennial that forms a ground-hugging network of stems bearing rosettes of evergreen leaves at the ends of the stems.
 Rosette leaves are small, flat, and spoon-shaped.
-Stem leaves are usually less than 0.6 inch (1.5 cm) long, narrow, pointed, slightly flattened, with a spur at the base curving away from the stem, alternate, spirally arranged around the stem, deciduous, gray-green.
-Flowering stems erect, up to 6 inches (15 cm) long.
-Flowers are white, star-shaped and 0.4 inch (1 cm) across and appear on erect stems up to 6 inches (15 cm) tall.
+Stem leaves are deciduous, gray-green, narrow, pointed, spirally arranged around the stem and usually less than 0.6 inch (1.5 cm) long.
+The flowers are white, star-shaped, up to 0.4 inch (1 cm) across and appear on erect stems up to 6 inches (15 cm) tall.

 How to Grow and Care